maciejsmolinski/html-go/README.markdown

 * HTML5 support for IE

-    > Ok.. we've almost reached --EOF-- and we found..
+    > Ok.. we've almost reached --EOF-- and we find:
     >
     > * `<!--[if IE]><script src="http://html5shiv.googlecode.com/svn/trunk/html5.js"></script><![endif]-->`
     >
-    > the script adds very basic support (but does!) for IE browsers
+    > The script adds very basic support (but does!) for IE browsers

 * javascript